-oitration concerning the grievance of dated which was not resolved satisfactoril ly at Step Two of the grievance procedure.
-The following statement of the issue e to be presented for arbitration is proposed: Authorized Representative, Date American Federation of Teachers, V Western Oregon University, Local 2278 to proceed to arbitration with my hereby waive any rights concerning the grievance procedure by the P Administrative Procedures Act (C ederation of Teachers, Western Oregon University, Local 2278 grievance.
-I understand and agree that by filing this notice of greview or appeal of the decisions as Steps One and Two of President, or judicial review as a contested case under the DRS Chapter 183).
-I hereby authorize the Union and the to use copies of material in my personnel file which are • arnish copies of the same to the arbitrator.
-Grievant's signature Date
+I hereby authorize the American Federation of Teachers, Western Oregon University, Local 2278 to proceed to arbitration with my grievance.
+I understand and agree that by filing this notice I hereby waive any rights concerning review or appeal of the decisions as Steps One and Two of the grievance procedure by the President, or judicial review as a contested case under the Administrative Procedures Act (ORS Chapter 183).
+I hereby authorize the Union and the University, or its representatives, to use copies of material in my personnel file which are pertinent to this grievance and to furnish copies of the same to the arbitrator.

+Grievant's signature